dbermuehler/dotfiles/README.md

 Installation
 ============

-For installation use the dots.sh script.
-It needs an installation file as an argument.
-A template for an installation file can be found in bin/install.template.
-There you can specify in an associative array, named DOTFILES, which files/directories from the repo you want to be installed.
-You also have to specify the path to the dotfile directory here with the variable DOTFOLDER.
+For installation use [GNU Stow](https://www.gnu.org/software/stow/).
+It's excellent for managing symlinks from the dotfile folder to the real location of the dotfiles.

+For a tutorial how to use Stow have a look at this [blog entry](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) from Brandon Invergo.

+Or have a look at this [video](https://www.youtube.com/watch?v=zhdO46oqeRw).